 Automating Microsoft 365 governance with Rencore

 The premise of Rencore Governance is simple.
-We want to scale platform governance through automation, and our software will cater to Microsoft 365 governance reporting.
+We want to scale platform governance through automation, and takes care of Microsoft 365 governance reporting swiftly.

 Rencore Governance allows you to choose what you want to track, build relevant reports, and automate with your business processes in mind.
-If you would like to learn more about Rencore Governance and see it in action, please head to the Rencore Governance product page.
+If you would like to learn more about Rencore Governance and see it’s reporting capabilities, please head to the Rencore Governance product page.